-Although classic patterned wallpapers do lend themselves to period properties like this space, the colour schemes they come in means they can work in more modern settings too – so don’t rule them out!
+Although classic patterned wallpapers do lend themselves to period properties like this space, the color schemes they come in means they can work in more modern settings too – so don’t rule them out!
 This stunning Crowe Hall Lane (opens in new tab) design in gilt looks fabulous in this high-ceilinged living room.
 And the white/creamy background of the wallpaper will keep your space feeling light and bright.
 The accessories have been chosen to perfectly fit with the colours from the wallpaper in mind to create a lovely cohesive look.

-2. Pick a grown up jungle print
+4. Pick a grown up jungle wallpaper print

-Jungle print wallpaper has been on trend for ages now, and our love for the palm leaves and banana plants aren't going anywhere.
+Jungle print wallpaper for a living room has been on trend for ages now, and our love for the palm leaves and banana plants aren't going anywhere.
 We love Cole & Son's Palm Jungle (opens in new tab) and a chic, grown up take on the style and there are so many colourways to choose from so you will definitely find something to suit your space.
-Note how gorgeous the burnt orange looks with the blue – a colour combo we are for sure going to test out.
+Note how gorgeous the burnt orange looks with the blue – a color combo we are for sure going to test out.
 And about making a ceiling feel higher?
 Any wallpaper with a vertical stripe (like this one, even if it's subtly hidden amongst the leaves) will make a room feel taller.

-4. Pick an exotic print that's not too hectic
+5. Pick an exotic print that's not too hectic

 Inspired by the beauty of original Ajraks, MADDER (opens in new tab) is an authentic Gujarat style pattern created with wood block printing natural dyes.
 An ancient design showing repetitive handmade geometric motifs combined with elements which symbolise nature, such as stars and flowers.
-Available in two colour versions: grey and the original red – but we think the grey (above) is perfect for a living room.
+Available in two colour versions: grey and the original red – but we think the gray (above) is perfect for a living room.
 If anything we'd guess it was an exuberant Scandi design.
 Either way, it's fab.

-5. Create a fresh look with pastel shades
+6. Create a fresh look with pastel shades

 Walk in the Woods wallpaper (opens in new tab) in putty and sage, 52cm wide, £15 per metre, Louise Body

-6. Add copper tones with a metallic wallpaper
+7. Add copper tones with a metallic wallpaper

 Copper is all the rage right now, so create a feature wall with hints of it like this design.
 It’s a good example of how wallpaper can enhance a space rather than take it over.
-The velvet sofa is perfectly matched and it pulls the scheme together, with a mixture of plain and decorative cushions to add interest and depth to room.
+The velvet sofa is perfectly matched and it pulls the scheme together, with a mixture of plain and decorative cushions to add interest and depth to room. '

-7. Go bold with monochrome living room wallpaper ideas
+8. Go bold with monochrome living room wallpaper ideas

-If you’re feeling brave and want to go for a statement living room wallpaper idea then pick a monochromatic wallpaper in an all-over stripe.
+If you’re feeling brave and want to go for statement living room wallpaper ideas then pick a monochromatic wallpaper in an all-over stripe.
 This design is 100 per cent eye-catching and will certainly create a wow from guests as they walk in.
 Add pops of colour to balance the look, like with this electric blue sofa and pink ceiling.

-8. Create a calming space with indigo hues
+9. Create a calming space with indigo hues

 Invoke a calming atmosphere with this Japanese-inspired Shibori design – a striking geometric pattern that has been printed on non-woven ‘paste the wall’ wallpaper.
 This is a good example on how to use a decorative wallpaper around a bay window, too, cleverly creating a frame around each window.
-Follow the lead here and use mustard, grey and navy accessories to recreate the look.
+Follow the lead here and use mustard, gray and navy accessories to recreate the look.

-9. Opt for a bold feature wall in sunny hues
+10. Opt for a bold feature wall in sunny hues

 To create an statement you don’t need to paper the whole room; in fact, you’ll make more of a focal point if you don’t!
 This beautiful print looks perfect in this all-white room; the stand-alone decorative aspect makes it feel like a piece of art instead of wallpaper.
-Pull out key colours like the sunset orange, sky blue and citrus and look for vases, cushions and throws in those shades to add more colour to the scheme.
+Pull out key colors like the sunset orange, sky blue and citrus and look for vases, cushions and throws in those shades to add more color to the scheme.

 Loriini in Jasper (opens in new tab) wallpaper, £94.50 a roll, from the Archive Trials II collection, Little Greene

-If you would love a Mid-Century modern living room, then consider a retro style print.
+If you would love a Mid-Century modern living room, then consider a retro style wallpaper print.
 Charming and stylish, this wallpaper features abstract forms with illustrative textures and patterns and is inspired by the High Plains and Grasslands of the Mountain States.
-There are seven colours to choose from (shown here is Dolly in a matt finish), all of which look great with retro style furniture and accessories.
+There are seven colors to choose from (shown here is Denver Dolly (opens in new tab) in a matt finish), all of which look great with retro style furniture and accessories.

-12. Add interest to a simple space with an abstract print(opens in new tab)
+13. Add interest to a simple space with an abstract print(opens in new tab)

 For the ultimate in a large scale graphic design this bold print depicts branch formations from oak trees.
-Not for the faint hearted, it comes in five colourways: mustard, pale verdigris, stone, lido and (shown here) Douglas fir.
+Not for the faint hearted, it comes in five colorways: mustard, pale verdigris, stone, lido and (shown here) Douglas fir.
 Team with sleek modern furniture and super smart accessories.